What is Human Restoration Project?

 Do you support public schools?
 What about "school choice"?

-Human Restoration Project firmly stands with and supports public schooling.
+Human Restoration Project firmly stands with and supports public schooling and our organization is founded and operated by public school educators.
 It is imperative we build an education system that provides free, well-funded, equitable, and quality classrooms for all.
 We do not disparage other forms of schooling, but are skeptical of organizations that seek to profit off of student outcomes.
 Further, we support the idea of shrinking school sizes and developing "schools within schools", as proposed by Deborah Meier

 Who is an “HRP educator”?